GopalGavas/ChatBot-React-Course/exercises/lesson-3/notes.md

 ## Lifting the State Up

 - Moving the state up to the outer component, which allows us to share state between multiple components

+## Hooks

+- Hooks let us insert React features into our component